sirmwilu/sui-move-deepbook/README.md

 cargo install --git https://github.com/move-language/move move-analyzer --branch sui-move --features "address32"

 ```
+## Interaction:
+After setting up the environment and deploying the smart contract, users can interact with it through various CLI commands.
+These commands include creating airlines, registering passengers, adding flight offerings, booking flights, topping up passenger balances, transferring flight ownership, and withdrawing funds.
+Each interaction follows a specific protocol, involving parameters such as airline IDs, passenger IDs, flight IDs, booking dates, and financial amounts.

+Overall, the "flight_booking" smart contract module provides a robust framework for establishing and managing decentralized flight booking services.
+It promotes efficiency, transparency, and fairness in the flight booking industry while ensuring smooth transactions and ownership transfers between airlines and passengers.
 ### Run a local network
 To run a local network with a pre-built binary (recommended way), run this command:
 ```